 Lightest Shoe for Calf Pain

-This is by far the best Wave Rider we’ve seen come out of Mizuno.
-The 23rd installment of this model features support, breathability, and comfort like no other Wave Rider has before.
+This is by far the best Wave Rider we’ve seen from Mizuno.
+The 24th installment of this model features support, breathability, and comfort like no other Wave Rider has before.

 The DYNAMOTION FIT makes the upper move with your foot so well that you may forget you’re even wearing a shoe.